On the non-uniqueness of the quasi-static magnetic forward problem and its impact on source current reconstruction: Verification of our approach using simulations

 We have shown that individual segments of a current loop have non-unique contributions to the magnetic field under coordinate translations despite the fact that the contribution of the loop as a whole is translation-invariant.
 We now show the effects of this result on ECD inverse modeling for a spherical head model.

 In general, ECD fits attempt to fit the signal produced by one or more electric dipole sources (calculated using Sarvas' formula \eqref{eq:B_sarvas}) to a reference signal.
 This is done by finding ideal locations for the dipoles so that the error between the dipoles' signal and reference signal is minimized.
+Its performance may depend on many factor, e.g., a sufficiently accurate initial guess, the objective function choice, and the stability of the solution.

 Two methods in which the ideal dipole locations may be found are by directly varying their locations in an iterative manner to minimize the signal error, or by setting up a grid of plausible dipole locations, then exhaustively finding which location produces the lowest signal error.
 The former iterative method has the advantage of being more computationally efficient, however it runs the risk of converging to a local minima that is not the desired solution.
 The latter circumvents this issue, but may not accurately find the global solution if the grid is coarse; having a fine grid also tends to be computationally slow \cite{cover2007fitting}.
 In our case, we employ the latter exhaustive search which will be detailed in Section~\ref{ecd_procedure} later on.
 This is because we are interested in the behavior of fits and the global solution, rather than absolute accuracy.